Conditional estimates for the logarithmic derivative of Dirichlet $L$-functions: Introduction

 we have

 where

 \end{theorem}

-Recently, explicit and conditional results on the logarithmic derivative of $L$-functions in the Selberg class of functions with a polynomial Euler product were announced in~\cite{SimonicLfunctions}.
+Recently, explicit and conditional results on the logarithmic derivative of $L$-functions in the Selberg class of functions with a polynomial Euler product were published in~\cite{SimonicLfunctions}.
 However, they are worse than~\eqref{eq:Littlewood}.
-See also~\cite{Chandee,Sound,Tim,SimonicCS,SimonicSonRH} for other similar results.
-It might be interesting to obtain estimates of the same strength also for these functions.
+See also~\cite{Chandee,Sound,Tim,SimonicCS,SimonicSonRH} for other similar results, and the recent work of N. Paloj\"{a}rvi and the third author in \cite{SimonicPalo}.

 It was established in~\cite[Theorem 1]{Chi} by means of bandlimited functions that for

 and sufficiently large $q$ one has

 Following~\cite{chirreGoncalves}, we provide a similar estimate for the imaginary part.